DOI-ONRR/doi-extractives-data/README.md

-This is the development branch of the [D-EITI] (https://www.d-eiti.de/) site, a fork of the [US EITI](https://github.com/18F/doi-extractives-data) site, most of the source code was re-used and some was newly implemented, to see a journal of the technical challenges we faced see [journal.md](https://github.com/PfeffermindGames/doi-extractives-data/blob/dev/logs.md).
+This is the development branch of the [D-EITI] (https://www.d-eiti.de/) site, a fork of the [US EITI](https://github.com/18F/doi-extractives-data) site, most of the source code was re-used and some was newly implemented, to see a journal of the technical challenges we faced performing this adaptation see [journal.md](https://github.com/PfeffermindGames/doi-extractives-data/blob/dev/journal.md).

 ## Data
 The [data catalog](https://github.com/PfeffermindGames/doi-extractives-data/wiki/Data-Catalog) explains what most of the data is and where it came from.
 See the [data](data/) directory for more detailed info and instructions on updating the data.